We're sorry but this app doesn't work properly without JavaScript enabled. Please enable it to continue.

 The creator of Doc2Doc is a huge fan of palindromes for some nerdy reason.
 Add a feature to check if a word is a palindrome.

 Try to use recursion.
-Check the outer characters first, then move inwards until you reach the base case or find the word is not a palindrome.
+Check the outer characters first, then move inwards until you reach the base case or find that the word is not a palindrome.